jng017/rshell/README.md

 Performing executables with argumentList functionality.
 Connectors(&&, ||, ;) can be used freely within the code to execute multiple commands.
 Displays various error messages of executables that fail to execute.
+Handle general redirection around the shell(<, >, >>, |).
 Exit the shell by typing 'exit'.
 ```

 #Installation Guide
-Follow these steps on a shell of your own:
+Follow these steps on a shell of your own to open rshell:
 ```
 $ git clone  http://github.com/yourusername/rshell.git
 $ cd rshell
-$ git checkout hw0
+$ git checkout hw2
 $ make
 $ bin/rshell
 ```